BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

       | summarize percentiles(passenger_count, 50, 90, 99)
       ```

- 4. Query trips distribution for 60 days by pickup datetime, start on 2020-01-01.
+ 4. (Optional) Query trips distribution for 60 days by pickup datetime, start on 2020-01-01.

       // Trips distribution for 60 days, by Pickup time
       ```